IBM Cloud Video: Acquisition

+Notable users

+IBM Cloud Video was used by politicians such as Hillary Clinton, Barack Obama, John Edwards, to video game streamers, to artists such as Kanye West, Linkin Park, Tori Amos, Deadmau5 and the Plain White T's.
+Lifecasters such as iJustine and E-TARD The LifeCaster have also used IBM Cloud Video.
+Notable companies/universities/other who have used IBM Cloud Video include Salesforce, University of Pennsylvania Wharton, Herman Miller, Mazda, US Open, Fox Sports (United States) World Cup, USA Network: Mr. Robot, Sony for the PlayStation 4, University of Georgia, Grohe, a California superior court and Roland Corporation.

+Plans

+The plans for IBM Cloud Video are, from cheapest to most expensive, Silver, Gold and Platinum.
+IBM offers a 30-day free trial for IBM Cloud Video which includes all the features of Silver/Gold/Platinum, phone and chat support with a live monitoring console and a single admin and user seat.
+Here is a comparison table of features including Silver, Gold and Platinum.
+Other features not included due to being the same in all plans include HD transcoding, phone and chat support with a live monitoring console, video embed control and API access, channel branding, passwords and a registration gate, a chat, Q&A, polling and clickable video overlays, an automatic archive with AI closed captions, and simulated live and playlists.

 Automatic content blocking

 IBM Watson Media uses a copyright enforcement service provided by Vobile, which uses a proprietary fingerprinting system to automatically detect copyrighted content.
 This system has been known to generate false positives, blocking content that should fall under fair use, or which has been specifically licensed by the stream originator.
 In one such incident, the official livecast of the 2012 Hugo Award ceremony was terminated because it incorporated authorized clips of nominated television shows and movies, causing "a flood of livid Twitter messages".
 The following day, Ustream apologized for the incident and temporarily disabled automatic blocking while they adjusted the system to "better balance the needs of broadcasters, viewers, and copyright holders".